1583 Assembly of Notables: Division into chambers

 Having returned to Saint-Germain on 12 December, the Assembly began to deliberate on the articles concerned with justice on 14 December.
 Henri resolved to ensure that things kept moving in the Assembly that the body would be divided into three chambers, these chambers were not however those of the 'three orders' but rather a cross section of nobles, clerics and officials.
 This offered the additional benefit of providing clearer conclusions to the king as there would now be three opinions presented to him, rather than individual opinions as had been the pattern before this point.
 All three chambers were overseen by a prince du sang with one of them the responsibility of the cardinal de Vendôme, one the responsibility of the cardinal de Bourbon and the final the responsibility of the marquis de Conti.
 The technical specialists were distributed across the three chambers.
 Henri entrusted the duc de Nevers with delivering a harangue to the nobility.
 The notables were presented with a program of 217 articles which touched on all aspects of administration in the kingdom.
 The notables drew up reports on the various mechanisms by which the identified ills could be staunched.

 During December, Henri resolved to send out new commissioners into the provinces to see to the regulation of the collection of the taille, both through the clamping down of incorrect exemptions and to stop abuses committed by those who collected the tax.
 The punishment for fraudsters would be established in April 1584 at the value of five years of the tax, with the examination concerning itself with the records of 1583 out of suspicion that the guilty parties might try to reform their ways with the investigation arriving in 1584.
-This provoked protest from the Estates of Normandie, and Henri conceded to their priveliges.
+This provoked protest from the Estates of Normandy, and Henri conceded to their privileges.